In this article

-An early stage alcoholic typically begins to hide their drinking behaviors.
+An early-stage alcoholic typically begins to hide their drinking behaviors.
 This may mean skipping events that do not provide alcohol or sneaking in their own alcoholic beverages.
-These people might also think they “can’t have fun” if there is no alcohol involved.

 The primary symptoms of stage three include high tolerance to alcohol, physical symptoms, and more obvious drinking behaviors.